How’s your website’s Voice?

 Voice is distinct and sometimes contradicts the words we say.

-A visitor to your site hears your voice through the layout, the words and the graphics, through what you include, what you leave out and what you prioritise.
+A visitor to your site hears your website’s voice through the layout, the words and the graphics, through what you include, what you leave out and what you prioritise.
 The voice they hear may not be the one you think you’re projecting.

 Is it really all about you?

 Sites may proclaim, ‘It’s all about you’ when actually it’s all about the business.
 Site visitors can pick that in an instant.
-A website needs to be informative or else they seem slick and untrustworthy.
-Yet they have to translate your key messages into your visitor’s language.
+A website’s voice needs to be informative or else it seems slick and untrustworthy.
+It has to translate your key messages into your visitor’s language.

 Can they hear your ‘call to act’?

 “Am I in the right place?”

 You have likely identified your ideal audience and how you want them to respond.
 But do you know the questions they have when they come to your site?
-They may not be the questions you’d like them to ask.
-In any case, your trustworthy voice can assure them that you have real answers.
+They may not be the questions you’d like them to ask but your trustworthy website’s voice can assure them that you have real answers.

-Online communication is exactly the same.
-That’s why you need to ask someone else to evaluate your website’s voice.
+Online communication is exactly the same so you need to ask someone else to evaluate your website’s voice.
 You can’t always hear what others hear and you could be losing customers as a result.